denten/denten.github.io/_includes/CV/06-talks.md

 \* Asterisk indicates talks by invitation

+"Version Control for Library Use."
+Workshop.
+Columbia Center for New Media Teaching and Learning.
+February 5th, 2015.

 "[Ethics of Plain Text](http://dhcolumbia.github.io/pandoc-workflow/talks/plain-text/slides/presi.slides.html)" with Grant Wythoff.
 The Princeton-Weimar Summer School for Media Studies, Princeton.
 June 19th.\*

 "Rage with the Machine."
 Keynote address, PG Conference, University of Glasgow.
 May 28th, 2014.\*